almazkun/effective_python/chapter_2_Lists_and_Dictionaries_item_11-20/README.md

     ➥incompatible type "SortedDict"; expected "Dict[str, int]"

 ## Item 16: Prefer `get` over `in` and `KeyError` to Handle Missing Dictionary Keys
-When working woth `dict` main operations are accessing, assigning and deleting.
+When working with `dict` main operations are accessing, assigning and deleting.
 But it is very ofter that keys you want to access or delete are not there.

 Lets implement a voting for best bread:
 ```python